 Faculty Position Atomic, Molecular and Optical Physics

-The Columbia University Department of Physics seeks to appoint an assistant professor in the area of experimental atomic, molecular and optical physics, quantum optics, low-energy precision measurement or a related field starting on July 1, 2017.
+The Department of Physics at Columbia University seeks to appoint an assistant professor in the area of experimental atomic, molecular and optical physics, quantum optics, low-energy precision measurement or a related field starting on July 1, 2018.
 It is expected that the candidate will develop a vigorous independent research program, continuing the long Columbia record of forefront accomplishment in science.
-Applicants for this position must possess a doctoral degree in Physics or a related field and have demonstrated the ability to do pioneering experimental research as well as the promise of excellence in teaching and mentoring at both the undergraduate and graduate levels.
+Applicants must possess a doctoral degree in Physics or a related field and have demonstrated the ability to do pioneering experimental research as well as the promise of excellence in teaching and mentoring at both the undergraduate and graduate levels.

-Candidates should submit with their application a cover letter, Curriculum Vitae (including publication list), brief statements of their research plans and teaching philosophy and a list of references.
+Candidates should submit with their application a cover letter, Curriculum Vitae (including a publication list), and brief statements of research plans and teaching philosophy.
 Candidates should arrange for three letters of recommendation to be sent on their behalf.
 Please visit our online application site for further information about this position and to submit your application.

-Review of applications and scheduling of interviews will begin December 1, 2016 and will continue until the position is filled.
+Review of applications and scheduling of interviews will begin on December 1, 2017 and will continue until the position is filled.

-Columbia University is an Equal Opportunity/ Affirmative Action employer.
-Columbia is committed to a working and learning environment supportive of its faculty and staff in their pursuit of a productive and fulfilling professional and personal life.
+Columbia University is an Equal Opportunity / Affirmative Action employer, and is committed to a working and learning environment supportive of its faculty and staff in their pursuit of a productive and fulfilling professional and personal life.